 The maxima of (2) are found through the analysis of this matrix.
-The largest eigenvalue of M corresponds to the direction of largest intensity variation, while the second one corresponds to the intensity variation in its orthogonal direction.
-Analyzing their values, we may find three possible situations:
+The largest eigenvalue of M corresponds to the direction of largest intensity variation, while the second one corresponds to the

 - Both eigenvalues are small, $\lambda_1 \approx \lambda_2 \approx 0$, then the region is likely to be a homogeneous region with intensity variations due to the presence of noise. - One of the eigenvalues is much larger than the other one, $\lambda_1 \gg \lambda_2 \approx 0$, then the region is likely to belong to an edge, with the largest eigenvalue corresponding to the edge orthogonal direction. - Both eigenvalues are large, $\lambda_1 > \lambda_2 \gg 0$, then the region is likely to contain large intensity variations in the two orthogonal directions, therefore corresponding to a corner-like structure.